dtonon/chronicle/README.md

 # The path can be relative to the binary, or absolute
 DB_PATH="db/"

-# Where we should store the index.html and static files
-# The path can be relative to the binary, or absolute
-WEB_PATH="web/"

 # Interval in hours to refresh the web of trust
 REFRESH_INTERVAL_HOURS=24